If you do a quick Google search on ‘toxic people’, the overwhelming advice you’ll find is to cut these people out of your life.

-But that’s easier said than done in most cases, especially if these ‘toxic’ people are family, colleagues or other people we live or work closely with.
+But that’s easier said than done in most cases, especially if these so-called ‘toxic’ people are family, colleagues or other people we live or work closely with.
 We’ve all been around those people who can leave us feeling drained or a bit ‘off’ after an encounter with them.
-Others leave us feeling downright irritated or annoyed, or some people leave us feeling really bad about ourselves.
+Some people can leave us feeling agitated or annoyed or even just feeling really bad about ourselves.

-Psychotherapist and Life Coach Jodie Gale says “Often the person is deeply wounded and for whatever reason, they are not yet able to take responsibility for their wounding, their feelings, their needs and their subsequent problems in life” (see footnote 1).
-So it’s not that these people are toxic themselves (no-one is inherently bad unless they’re a diagnosed sociopath) – they’re wounded.
-But the way they unconsciously act out their wounds towards others can be labeled ‘toxic’ because their behaviour is hurtful and damaging to others.
+Psychotherapist and Life Coach Jodie Gale says “Often the person is deeply wounded and for whatever reason, they are not yet able to take responsibility for their wounding, their feelings, their needs and their subsequent problems in life” (click here to see the full article).
+So it’s not that these people are inherently toxic (no-one is inherently bad unless they’re a diagnosed sociopath) – they’re wounded.
+But the way they unconsciously act out their wounds towards others can be labeled ‘toxic’ because this behaviour can be hurtful and damaging to others.

 Perhaps you have or are something that they want to have or be.
 They may not even be aware of it; in their eyes you probably just ‘get their hackles up’, but underneath their irritation may be feelings of envy, resentment or bitterness that you have what they want but feel they can’t get.

 You may threaten their position somehow.
 Perhaps they’ve worked hard to create feelings of safety and superiority (to cover up their feelings of inferiority), and you threaten this position in some way.
 If this is the case, they’ll need to hurt you to try to get you out of the way and to retain their sense of control.

 Perhaps they feel you aren’t paying them enough attention, or aren’t making them feel special enough, which triggers their own feelings of unworthiness.
 So they might try to hurt you back to make themselves feel better (even though you probably weren’t aware you hurt them in the first place).